Piers Morgan: Australia has right to chuck Novak Djokovic out of country

 “The Djokovic saga is not about whether you believe in Covid vaccines, but whether you believe famous sports stars should play by the same rules as everyone else.
 He has the right not to be jabbed, and Australia has the right to chuck him out for making a dodgy visa application," Morgan tweeted.

 Djokovic defended by Paul McNamee Former Australian Open tournament director McNamee said Djokovic "played by the rules" and didn't deserve this kind of tretment.
+“He is the only player that I’ve ever known in the history of the Australian Open that has had his visa rescinded,” added McNamee in his interview with the ABC News.

 The #Djokovic saga is not about whether you believe in covid vaccines, but whether you believe famous sports stars should play by the same rules as everyone else.
 He has the right not to be jabbed, and Australia has the right to chuck him out for making a dodgy visa application.